-For your reference, please refer to the "Outline of Rules of Special Committee" on page 27 about the outline of rules of the special committee, and the "Special Committee Members and Their CVs" on pages 28 and 29 about the special committee members who are scheduled to be appointed provided that the continuation of the Response Guidelines is approved by the shareholders of the Company.
-The Company will disclose information summarizing judgments by the special committee, including the recommendations it makes, at an appropriate time and in an appropriate manner.
+For your reference, please refer to the "Outline of Rules of Special Committee" on page 25 about the outline of rules of the special committee, and the "Special Committee Members and Their CVs" on page 26 about the special committee members who are scheduled to be appointed provided that the continuation of the Response Guidelines is approved by the shareholders of the Company.
+The Company will disclose information including recommendations by the special committee and its summarized judgments, at an appropriate time and in an appropriate manner.

-(6) Procedures for enacting Defensive Measures
+(6) Procedures for enacting defensive measures

-The Board of Directors shall comply with the following procedures when enacting Defensive Measures in order to ensure the fairness and impartiality of its judgment.
+The Board of Directors shall comply with the following procedures when enacting defensive measures in order to ensure the fairness and impartiality of its judgment.

-- 1) Prior to enactment of Defensive Measures, the Board of Directors shall seek the advice of the special committee. - 2) The special committee shall, as inquired by the Board of Directors as the above, determine the advisability of enacting Defensive Measures in accordance with "(4) Response in the event of Large-Scale Purchase" above and shall advise the Board of Directors of its opinion. - 3) The Board of Directors shall accord maximum respect to the advice of the special committee when determining whether to enact Defensive Measures. - 4) The decision to enact Defensive Measures by the Board of Directors shall be made by a majority vote of attending directors at a meeting attended by a majority of directors.
-In addition to seeking the advice of the special committee, the Board of Directors shall seek the advice of outside experts etc. when studying the specific nature of the Large-Scale Purchase proposed by the Large-Scale Purchaser and the impact of the Large-Scale Purchase on the common interests of the Company shareholders and the corporate value of the Company pursuant to the Large-Scale Purchase Information provided by the Large-Scale Purchaser.
+- 1) Prior to enactment of defensive measures, the Board of Directors shall seek the advice of the special committee. - 2) The special committee shall, as inquired by the Board of Directors as the above, determine the advisability of enacting defensive measures in accordance with "(4) Response in the event of Large-Scale Purchase" above and shall advise the Board of Directors of its opinion. - 3) The Board of Directors shall accord maximum respect to the advice of the special committee when determining whether to enact defensive measures. - 4) The decision to enact defensive measures by the Board of Directors shall be made by a majority vote of attending directors at a meeting attended by a majority of directors.
+In addition to seeking the advice of the special committee, the Board of Directors shall seek the advice of outside experts, etc. when studying the specific nature of the Large-Scale Purchase proposed by the Large-Scale Purchaser and the impact of the Large-Scale Purchase on the common interests of the Company shareholders and the corporate value of the Company pursuant to the Large-Scale Purchase Information provided by the Large-Scale Purchaser.

-(7) Cancellation of Defensive Measures or suspension of enactment thereof
+(7) Cancellation of defensive measures or suspension of enactment thereof

-Even after the Board of Directors resolves the enactment of Defensive Measures or commences enactment of Defensive Measures, in the event that Large-Scale Purchaser cancels the Large-Scale Purchase, or there has occurred a change with respect to the facts upon which the decision to enact Defensive Measures was premised, and, as a result, it is not appropriate to enact Defensive Measures from the viewpoint of securing and enhancing the common interests of the Company shareholders and the corporate value of the Company, the Board of Directors will cancel the Defensive Measures or suspend enactment, with the utmost deference for the recommendations by special committee.
+Even after the Board of Directors resolves the enactment of defensive measures or commences enactment of defensive measures, in the event that Large-Scale Purchaser cancels the Large-Scale Purchase, or there has occurred a change with respect to the facts upon which the decision to enact defensive measures was premised, and, as a result, it is not appropriate to enact defensive measures from the viewpoint of securing and enhancing the common interests of the Company shareholders and the corporate value of the Company, the Board of Directors will cancel the defensive measures or suspend enactment, with the utmost deference for the recommendations of the special committee.

-(8) Impact etc. on shareholders and investors
+(8) Impact, etc. on shareholders and investors